Tirzepatide

 Elimination

-The apparent population mean clearance of tirzepatide is 0.06 L/h with an elimination half-life of approximately 5 days, enabling once weekly administration.
+The apparent population mean clearance of tirzepatide is approximately 0.06 L/h with an elimination half-life of approximately 5 days, enabling once weekly administration.

 Tirzepatide is eliminated by metabolism.
 The primary excretion routes of tirzepatide metabolites are via urine and faeces.
 Intact tirzepatide is not observed in urine or faeces.